What Is Cellular Manufacturing?

 One of the most common cell designs is the U-shaped cell.
 Here, all staff and process steps are included within the inside of the “U”.
 This optimizes cross-training and reduces the time required to produce the part.
 It also alleviates fatigue and improves communication and collaboration.

 Example: An example of a U-shaped cell would be the production of a simple desktop 3D printer.
 The product would begin with frame riveting and then move to rod and pulley installation.
 The next step would be the wiring harnesses’ motor installation until the completed unit exits the line.
-In a U-shaped cell, there may also be other cells of different configuration on the outside of the U. Cage cells could produce the wire harnesses and feed the wire harness assembly section of the U. Another cage may cut and buff rods and install rod bearings to supply that need within the U as well.
+In a U-shaped cell, there may also be other cells of different configurations on the outside of the U. Cage cells could produce the wire harnesses and feed the wire harness assembly section of the U. Another cage may cut and buff rods and install rod bearings to supply that need within the U as well.

 T-shaped cells are used for production that requires multiple sources of raw materials.
 Subassemblies are produced on the arm of the “T” and converge into a final leg for final assembly and finish.
 T-shaped cells work well for semi-finished goods and when different product lines are serviced concurrently.